 Now, you, as a designer have two choices: Either you get rid of Photoshop and look for a more versatile software (which I think would be very difficult, if not impossible), or look for solutions that could make Photoshop better.
 Hence, plugins.

-Plugins are software extensions that you can download and install within a program.
-Plugins help make the world a better place by unifying all the creative solutions in just one software.
-It becomes a one stop shop for designer needs.
-It saves time, effort and in the long run, money for designers and this also allows them to stretch their creativity more.
+Plugins are extensions that you can download and install within a program.
+They save time, problem-solve, and in the long run, money for designers and this also allows them to stretch their creativity more.

 Because I love Photoshop very much, I looked for plugins that might help designers in their design needs.
 Here they are: